nicobotol/Distributed_project/README.md

 - In the folder "Figures", there are parametric analysis images and other valuable pictures taken from simulations
 - The .mp4 file shows a complete simulation performed with 13 parachutes and all probabilities set to 1
+- In the "Report" folder, a .pdf file with a report on what has been done can be read

 <p align="center">
 <img src="Figures/simulation.gif" width="350" height="350"/>